TULiberalArts/English/pages/graduate.md

 - Please visit the [English MA admissions page](https://www.temple.edu/academics/schools-and-colleges/college-of-liberal-arts/cla-english-admissions?p=2847) or the [English PhD admissions page](https://www.temple.edu/academics/schools-and-colleges/college-of-liberal-arts/cla-english-admissions?p=2750) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

-- Applicants to the creative writing MFA program should visit the [creative writing admissions page](https://www.temple.edu/academics/degree-programs/creative-writing-mfa-la-crwr-mfa/cla-creative-writing-mfa-admissions) and follow those applications instructions.
+- Applicants to the Creative Writing MFA program should visit the [Creative Writing admissions page](https://www.temple.edu/academics/degree-programs/creative-writing-mfa-la-crwr-mfa/cla-creative-writing-mfa-admissions) and follow those applications instructions.

 - For questions about any of the English graduate programs, please call (215) 204-1796](tel:2152041796) or email [eng1grad@temple.edu](mailto:eng1grad@temple.edu).